-- the concept of natural selection including directional, stabilizing, and disruptive selection - evolutionary change at the population level which reflects underlying changes in allele frequencies.
+- the concept of natural selection including directional, stabilizing, and disruptive selection and genetic diversity. - evolutionary change at the population level which reflects underlying changes in allele frequencies. - the application of molecular biology in terms of proteins and DNA analysis, which may include mtDNA and nuclear DNA